kacabala/LabCorpAssessment/README.md

 # LabCorpAssessment
- * Introduction
- * Requirements
- * Installation
- * Configuration
- * Maintainers

 LabcorpAssessment
-General Information: This project is developed for Labcorp QA Automation Coding Test One Feature File and a correspanding Step Definiton Java Class was created for API assessment One Feature File and a correspanding Step Definiton Java Class was created for UI assessment
+* General Information: This project is developed for Labcorp QA Automation Coding Test One Feature File and a correspanding Step Definiton Java Class was created for API assessment One Feature File and a correspanding Step Definiton Java Class was created for UI assessment
-Techonology:
+* Techonology:
 Java 1.8
 Rest Assured:4.1.1
 junit:4.12